Being a Highly Sensitive Person in Business, I know what it’s like for highly sensitive people who naturally give too much.

 If over-giving, under-earning and/or burnout are an issue, then these 10 business lessons will help.

 PS.
-If you like my 10 business lessons for highly sensitive people in business, you’ll like my Holistic Grower course – for highly sensitive empathic entrepreneurs!
+If you like my 10 business lessons for highly sensitive people in business, you’ll like my Holistic Grower 121 programme – for highly sensitive empathic entrepreneurs!

 This course teaches you how to be in business as a highly sensitive person without stress, overwhelm, under-earning or burnout.